team99/99-automation-appium/README.md

 **android.ninetynine.srp.enquiry** This package where we placed SRP enquiry testcase.

 **android.ninetynine.ldp.pagerendering** This package where we placed page rendering enquiry testcase.

+**Feature_Enquiry_LDP_PhotoGalleryChat.xml** this file is a suite TestNG for running all of LDP Enquiry PhotoGallery-Chat test cases.

+**Feature_Enquiry_LDP_StickyBarChat.xml** this file is a suite TestNG for running all of LDP Enquiry StickyBar-Chat test cases.

+**Feature_Enquiry_LDP_StickyBarPhone.xml** this file is a suite TestNG for running all of LDP Enquiry StickyBar-Phone test cases.

+**Feature_Enquiry_LDP.xml** this file is a suite TestNG for running all of LDP Enquiry test cases.

+**Feature_Enquiry_SRP.xml** this file is a suite TestNG for running all of SRP Enquiry test cases.

+**Feature_Enquiry_SRP_Chat.xml** this file is a suite TestNG for running all of SRP Enquiry from Chat test cases.

+**Feature_Enquiry_SRP_Chat.xml** this file is a suite TestNG for running all of SRP Enquiry from Phone test cases.

 ## Installation
 1. Install all the requirements above.